ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 As mentioned in the previous section [Web scraping](#Web%20scraping), our singleplayer data is skewed towards a few countries, with some countries only appearing very rarely.
 To address this, we are mapping our singleplayer data to the country distribution of our multiplayer data.
 This allows us to have a better distribution while still not having every country appear with the same frequency to account for size and coverage differences.
 It, however, comes with the downside of not being able to use all of our data.

 Unfortunately, this also doesn't allow us to include all countries as some of them do not appear often enough and would reduce the number of images we are allowed to use for other countries as well.
-To achieve a mapping including enough files while including as many countries as possible, we set a minimum threshold of how often a country has to appear within the singleplayer data (356'606).
+To achieve a mapping including enough files while including as many countries as possible, we set a minimum threshold of how often a country has to appear within the singleplayer data (0.75% of the total).
 Because this included too few countries, we added a slack factor (0.75), allowing countries that could almost meet the distribution to be included as well.

 Finally, we saved this as a list of file names using our "data-loader", and committed it to our repository, making our runs reproducible.
 We created a few different variants of the mapped list, sometimes including more countries and other times more files per country, until we found a good balance.